MilindThakur/nzme-skynet/docs/install.rst

 Install Browsers and Drivers
 ============================

-    Follow `drivers </drivers>`_ to install necessary browsers and Selenium drivers to run the scripts locally
+Follow :doc:`drivers </drivers>` to install necessary browsers and Selenium drivers to run the scripts locally

 Install stable release from repo
 ================================

-The Skynet artifacts are not publicly available on PyPi yet and are stored locally in the `JFrog </https://nzme.jfrog.io/nzme/webapp/#/home>`_ repo.
+The Skynet artifacts are not publicly available on PyPi yet and are stored locally in the `JFrog <https://nzme.jfrog.io/nzme/webapp/#/home>`_ repo.
 Grab yourself an access and obtain the API key.

 To be able to use the _pip_ command to install Skynet, it is advisable to create a _pip.conf_ file with following configuration.